-The CCF's first release of data, the Lifespan HCP Release 1.0 for HCP-Development and HCP-Aging, is now available.
+The Lifespan HCP Release 1.0 for HCP-Development and HCP-Aging is now available.
 All HCP-Development (ages 5-21) data is shared in the NIMH Data Archive NDA Collection #2846.

 Lifespan HCP Release 1.0 data includes unprocessed data of all modalities (structural MRI, resting state fMRI, task fMRI, and diffusion MRI) for 655 HCP-D subjects, minimally preprocessed structural MRI data (only) for 84 subjects, and basic demographic data (age, sex, race/ethnicity, handedness) for all released HCP-D subjects.
 Because some subjects in HCP-D are related, an unrelated dataset (545 subjects) is available as a shared package (option one) or can be filtered on to create a custom package (option two).